0xh3xa/algorithms/README.md

 | social interaction | population | person | empty | communicates |

 -------------------------------------------------------------------------------------------------------------------------------

-## Algorithms Design
+## Data structure Design
-Good practice to make an abstraction between the outside world and internal implementation, In java we will use interface
+Good practice to make an abstraction between the outside world and internal implementation
+In java we will use interface

 ## Stack
 - `LIFO` (last in first out), useful in many applications